Team Leader - Children's Home

 About you

 If you are passionate about delivering stable homes built on love and care deeply about supporting our most vulnerable children and young people, then you’ll be interested in helping move our residential strategy forward from concept to delivery.
-You will work alongside the Registered Manager to shape the development of our first two children’s homes, through registration with Ofsted, and beyond.
+You will work alongside the Registered Manager and Deputy Managers to shape the development of this unique children’s home, through registration with Ofsted and beyond.
+You will have the opportunity to be at the forefront of bespoke delivery and work alongside partners to configure needs-led support for every young person living within Kingsholm House.

-If you have relevant experience of working as a Residential Practitioner in a children’s home and are committed to improving outcomes for children and young people in care, Gloucestershire would like to hear from you.
+If you have relevant experience of working as a Residential Practitioner in a children’s home or other regulated service and are committed to improving outcomes for children and young people in and leaving care, Gloucestershire would like to hear from you.
 There are lots of opportunities for you to join a workforce with great training and career development, supported by our highly regarded Social Work Academy.

 About the role

 You will play a pivotal role in ensuring the well-being of children and young people in your care by working directly with them.
-You will also work alongside their families, ensuring effective lines of communication.
-The role will also see you taking responsibilities as a keyworker and attending meetings and reviews as required.
+You will also work alongside their families, ensuring effective lines of communication and undertake keyworker responsibilities by attending meetings and statutory reviews as required.

 As well as your experience of working in children’s homes, there are some things we require of you to be successfully appointed to this post: